Mozo guides

 Increased competition between providers

 In order to keep customers who are not just willing but able to easily access the best value financial products on the market, banks will need to consistently work to offer customers the best deals.
-This increased competition will likely lead to lower rates or more innovative products, which is a big win for the everyday Australian.
+This increased competition will ideally lead to lower rates or more innovative products.

 Innovation